QualitativeDataRepository/dataverse-previewers/README.md

 ## Known Limitations

-To preview restricted content, a user must have permission to view the relevant dataset version and download the relevant file and must have created an API Token for themselves in Dataverse.
-(Viewing public/published content does not require an API Token.)
-Note that API Tokens should be treated like passwords - if you use previewers on public computers, you may want to 'Recreate' your API Token afterward (to invalidate the previous one).
+To preview restricted content, a user must have permission to view the relevant dataset version and download the relevant file.
+(Viewing public/published content does not require authentication/permission.)
+There are two authentication mechanisms available - passing the user's API Token, or, as of Dataverse v6.1 using signedUrls.
+Use of signedUrls is highly recommended as they limit Previewers to only the specific API calls listed (usually just for getting the dataset metadata and reading/downloading the file contents.) and have a limited lifetime (configurable, but e.g. an hour).
+In contrast, API Tokens are long-lived and allow use of any API calls the user has permissions for.
+Thus API Tokens should be treated like passwords - if you use previewers on public computers, you may want to 'Recreate' your API Token afterward (to invalidate the previous one).
 Also note that API Tokens expire - you may need to 'Recreate' one if you have not used it in a while.
 (Note that later versions of Dataverse change API token management and should create/recreate API tokens as needed.)
+Previewers using signedUrls will be registered with a set of "allowedApiCalls" and will not request the "{apiKey}" parameter - see [Dataverse 6.1+](6.1curlcommands.md) for examples.

 File creation date is only shown in the header for Dataverse v4.12+.